How to Prevent Identity Theft When You Travel and Help if It Happens

 Also read: Why Credit Cards Aren’t a Great Solution for Travel Insurance

-6. Shred boarding passes
+6. Shred Boarding Passes

 Boarding passes are storehouses of personal data that can be used to steal flyers’ identities.
 The best thing to do is shred boarding passes after they’ve been used – or better yet, download the airline app and store your boarding passes on your phone.
 Now all you have to do is remember to hang onto your phone.